Asset Turnover Ratio

-Asset turnover ratio is the ratio of a company's sales to its assets.
-It is an efficiency ratio which tells how successfully the company is using its assets to generate revenue.
+Asset turnover ratio is the ratio of a company's net sales to its average total assets.
+It is an asset-utilization ratio which tells us how efficiently the company is using its assets to generate revenue.

 |Average Total Assets|

-As at 1 January 2011 Gamma had total assets of $100, total fixed assets of $60 and net working capital of $20.
-During FY 2011 it generated sales of $200 with COGS of $160 and its total assets as at 30 December 2011 were $120.
+As at 1 January 20X1, Gamma had total assets of $100, total fixed assets of $60 and net working capital of $20.
+During FY 20X1 it generated sales of $200 with COGS of $160 and its total assets as at 30 December 20X1 were $120.
 During the year it charged depreciation of $10 and there were no fixed asset additions during the year.
 Current assets and current liabilities were $50 and $30 as at the year end.
 Calculate total asset turnover, fixed asset turnover and working capital turnover ratios.

-Asset turnover ratio should be looked at together with the company's financing mix and its profit margin for a better analysis as discussed in DuPont analysis.
+Total asset turnover ratio should be looked at together with the company's financing mix and its net profit margin for a better analysis as discussed in DuPont analysis.

 by Obaidullah Jan, ACA, CFA and last modified on